Notes on Nationalism

 'Notes on Nationalism' is an essay completed in May 1945 by George Orwell and published in the first issue of the British magazine Polemic in October 1945.
-Political theorist Gregory Claeys insists it is a key source for understanding Orwell's novel Nineteen Eighty-Four.
+Political theorist Gregory Claeys has described it as a key source for understanding Orwell's novel Nineteen Eighty-Four.

-In the essay, Orwell tries to define nationalism and argues that it causes people to disregard common sense and become more ignorant towards facts.
-Orwell shows his concern for the social state of Europe and the rest of the world because of the increasing influence of nationalistic sentiment in a large number of countries.

-The essay was soon translated into French and Dutch, Italian and Finnish (in which the word nationalism was represented by chauvinisme).
+In the essay, Orwell uses the term nationalism to pick out a tendency to think in terms of 'competitive prestige' and argues that it causes people to disregard common sense and become more ignorant towards facts.
+He specifies that this is not a standard use of the term 'nationalism', but is instead a placeholder for a term that would better characterise this unreflective partisanship.
+The essay was soon translated into French and Dutch, Italian and Finnish.
 The article was abridged in the translated versions by omitting details of particular relevance to British readers.
 A short introduction, based on material supplied by Orwell, preceded the translated abridgements.